toopazo/toopazo.github.io/_posts/2021-08-19-Armado-Dronecode.md

    </td>
   </tr>
   <tr>
    <td>The Dronecode Foundation fosters communities and innovation through <strong>open-standards</strong> using <strong>open-source</strong>.
 Dronecode is a <strong>vendor-neutral foundation</strong> for open source drone projects.
-We are a US-based non-profit under the Linux Foundation and provide open source <strong>governance, infrastructure,</strong> and <strong>services</strong> to software & hardware projects.
+We are a US-based non-profit under the Linux Foundation and provide open source<strong> </strong> <p> <strong>governance, infrastructure,</strong> and <strong>services</strong> to software & hardware projects.
 We work with developers, end-users, and adopting vendors from around the world.
    </td>
   </tr>
 </table>